 Below are the images of the tree after it was successfully repotted.

-The only work on the tree that has been done on the tree this year after the repot was a little cutting on some of the needles just to remove the fast amount of needle cast and one dose of Sumo Cackes® Root Elixir just to get the mycorrihzea jump started.
+The only work on the tree that has been done on the tree this year after the repot was a little cutting on some of the needles just to remove the vast amount of needle cast and one dose of Sumo Cackes® Root Elixir just to get the mycorrihzea jump started.
 No other fertilization has been done to the tree.
 I will wait until the third year needles start to fall off before I do any other work or fertilizing on this tree.
 (About 4-6 weeks)